javnz1/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
 * **Private contact detail**: A contact detail that is not meant to be shared with others

+* **Equipment** : Any item that is being loaned out for the school, saved as a string, with spaces replaced as hyphens.<br>
+   example: Wilson-Evolution-Basketball

+* **Room** : Any location that is being reserved, saved as a string, with spaces replaced as hyphens.<br>
+   example: MPSH-1

+*{More to be added}*
 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Instructions for manual testing**